smudge/decks/railsconf-2022/slides.md

 ![Betterment Logo](/images/betterment.png)

 <!--
 You might've heard of us.
-We offer financial advice, investing accounts, checking, retirement, you name it.
+We offer financial advice, investing accounts, retirement, you name it.
 I like to say that our top product is financial peace of mind.